 Interview with fund manager Chris Stott (discusses SSG at about the 22 minute mark) –

-Websites for Xmas shopping perusal – Only way I benefit here is from being a tiny shareholder, no other affiliate commissions!
+Websites for Xmas shopping perusal – Well why not promote the products where I benefit from being a tiny shareholder?
+As potential investors reading this post, one way to conduct research is try out the products yourself.
 Just thought it is in the context of this post.

 Disclaimer – Obligatory disclaimer here that the above is not financial advice of any kind.
 Also that these companies are somewhat reliant on selling what is in fashion.
 The author is renowned for having very little fashion sense.